fmagrini/bayes-bay/docs/source/api/api_standard_states.rst

 States
 ======

-A state in BayesBay is the data structure that holds values associated with a phase in the inference (such as the initial status or at a certain iteration).
-It can include the following, depending on what are being inverted in the current problem:
+A ``State`` in BayesBay is a data structure containing all numerical values associated with a certain Markov chain step.
+Depending on the inference problem at hand, it could contain information about:

-- Values of discretizations
+- Discretization.
+For example, the nuclei positions in a Voronoi tessellation.
-- Values of parameters
+- Free parameters.
+For example, the value of the physical property to be inferred, associated with each Voronoi cell.
-- Values of noise standard deviation (and correlation)
+- Data noise.
+This includes standard deviation and noise correlation.
-- (optional) Cached computing results, if the user chooses to attach them to a certain model via :meth:`bayesbay.State.save_to_cache`
+- Cached information.
+This consists of a Python dictionary containing arbitrary objects that the user might want to store and reuse at the next Markov chain step (see :meth:`bayesbay.State.save_to_cache`).

 .. autosummary::
     :toctree: generated/